5 Things Every Hockey Player Needs to Do in the Off-Season

 Thus, every healthy athlete should perform variations of the following:

-Unfortunately, the efficacy of these training methods has been largely butchered by many since they’re frequently used to make the athlete tired, not for developing speed and power – which can only take place when the nervous system is NOT in a fatigued state.
+They're used to make the athlete tired, not to develop speed and power.
+This completely defeats the purpose because gains in speed and power can only take place when the nervous system is NOT in a fatigued state.

 To give you an example, I've seen training programs that called for high-rep hang cleans combined with sets of 20 box jumps.